zecrocks/zcash-stack/docker/README.md

 git clone https://github.com/zecrocks/zcash-stack.git
 cd zcash-stack/docker
 docker compose up
+# Or, try it with Zaino, the replacement for lightwalletd: (don't do both)
+docker compose -f docker-compose.zaino.yml up
 ```

 The blockchain will be synced into the ```data``` directory, which can be useful for copying it to other devices.